9 Powerful Play Schemas: What they are and why they matter

 Play schemas are important because they tell us what a child is interested in.
 Children will engage in schema play until they have learned what they currently want/need to know about that schema.
 If we don’t know what schema(s) a child is exploring, we don’t know how to support that exploration or join their play!

 Finally, sometimes we might find there’s a disconnect between environmental needs and current play exploration.
-When suggesting or modeling potential alternative play, it’s imperative that we are modeling play that aligns with the child’s interests - which means we need to understand play schemas ;-)
+When suggesting or modeling potential alternative play, it’s imperative that we are modeling play that aligns with the child’s interests - which means we need to understand play schemas.
+I take a deeper dive into supporting this disconnect in Trajectory Play: Why kids like to knock things over and how to support them

 So there you have it!
 Now that you know more about play schemas, grab your summary of these nine play schemas and consider what schemas you and your child enjoy exploring.
 That’s right, play schemas aren’t just present in the play of children - but that could be an entirely different blog post ;-)